Murdoch Family Trust: The real battle over succession has yet to begin

-NEW YORK, Sept 22 (Reuters) - When Lachlan Murdoch, the eldest son of media titan Rupert Murdoch, was named the sole chairman of News Corp NWSA.O Thursday, the announcement put to rest immediate questions about who will run News Corp and Fox Corp FOXA.O: a sprawling media empire that includes some of the most powerful brands in the world.
+NEW YORK, Sept 22 (Reuters) - When Lachlan Murdoch, the eldest son of media titan Rupert Murdoch, was named the sole chairman of News Corp NWSA.Oand Fox Corp FOXA.O on Thursday, the announcement put to rest immediate questions about who will run a sprawling media empire that includes some of the most powerful brands in the world.

-But the executive transition does not settle another potential power play that could occur upon Rupert Murdoch’s death, as framed by a document called the Murdoch Family Trust.
+The executive transition, however, does not settle another potential power play that could occur upon Rupert Murdoch’s death, as framed by a document called the Murdoch Family Trust.

 The Reno, Nevada-based trust lays out a scenario through which a potential takeover could occur.
 It is the vehicle through which the elder Murdoch controls News Corp and Fox Corp, through a roughly 40% stake in voting shares of each company.
 Murdoch also holds a small amount of shares of the companies outside of the trust.